 By James Calemine

 “You can either be true to your art, or be a good public relations man,” Neil Young said years ago.
 Le Noise finds Ol’ Shakey continuing to pursue his ruthless vision.
-Produced and recorded by fellow Canadian Daniel Lanois in his home studio—with a recording resume that includes Bob Dylan, Willie Nelson, Emmylou Harris, Chris Whitley, the Neville Brothers and U2—Le Noise shines like a black diamond.
+Produced and recorded by fellow Canadian Daniel Lanois in his home studio, Le Noise shines like a black diamond.

-“Someone’s Gonna Rescue You” contains a side-winding, guitar riff that gives a memorable bite.
+“Someone’s Gonna Rescue You” contains a side-winding, guitar riff that delivers a memorable bite.
 Perhaps only Young’s soundtrack for the Jim Jarmusch film Dead Man comes close to Le Noise’s desolate, yet vast sound.
-“Love And War” an acoustic tune, stands out as one of Young’s strongest lyrical messages—not in a “Let’s Impeach the President” manner, but a sad personal way that proves timeless:
+“Love And War” an acoustic tune, stands out as one of Young’s strongest lyrical messages:

 And leave a lot of young brides waiting